slune-org/intl-ts/doc/api.md

 It is advised not to use keys starting with `$` in messages, to prevent conflict with the `Intl` reserved keywords; but it is mandatory that, for each language, a `$` entry is provided with the name of language.
 Usually, the name of the language is specified in the language itself.

+Each message can be either a string or a function returning a string.
+The `Messages` type also accepts `undefined`, but this is due to _TypeScript_ constraint and will throw an error if used.

-Do not type your default language with `Message`, because if you do so, `typeof` will return `Message` and you will loose the specific type checking of your messages.
+Do not type your default language with `Messages`, because if you do so, `typeof` will return `Messages` and you will loose the specific type checking of your messages.
 Use the function `createMessages` to check the messages type.

 # PartialMessages\<T extends Messages>